 There is another aspect to this reality.
 Nearness to Allāh is an attribute of some angels.
 It means that this nearness is not necessarily a thing to be acquired by one's endeavours; whatever it is a gift from Allāh.
 It may therefore be said that it is a rank it is a gift from Allāh.
-It may therefore be said that it is a rank it is a gift get by Divine bestowal and the men by their striving.
+It may therefore be said that it is a rank and status which the angels get by Divine bestowal and the men by their striving.